Frothacker/trading-bot/README.md

 # Trading-bot

 A cryptocurrency trading bot, made using the ccxt library.
-Hopefully dockerised.
-Ideally with back testing.

 # SETUP

-clone this repo.
+1. Clone this `git clone `
-Run `yarn install` to install dependencies.
+2. Run `yarn install` to install dependencies.
-TO run the script, first run `chmod u+x ./run.sh` to give yourself permission, then run `./run.sh`.
+3. To start, run `./run.sh`.
+You may need to give yourself permission with `chmod u+x ./run.sh`.